jrdegbe/thamesthrive-api/docs/plugins/tutorial/part1.md

 Type this into the `installed_plugins` dictionary, and we are ready to install the plugin.

-Restart the Tracardi API so the changes are activated and go to `Processing/Workflows`, open any workflow and click the `Reinstall Plugins` button.
+Restart the ThamesThrive API so the changes are activated and go to `Processing/Workflows`, open any workflow and click the `Reinstall Plugins` button.
 Alternatively you can go to `Maintenance/Plug-ins` and click the `Reinstall Plugins` button.

 ## Wrap-up